ASTR 1210 (O'Connell) Study Guide 20

 was handled very clumsily, and it generated needless controversy.
 It

-Even before the discovery of Pluto, we had already known of many
+Long before the discovery of Pluto, we had already identified many

-"asteroids."
-Now, we know about many similar, but icy, objects.
+Jupiter.
+Now, we know about many similar, but icy, objects beyond

-Sensible designations for these types, above some threshold in size,
+Neptune.
+Sensible designations for these types, above some threshold

-are as "rock dwarf planets" and "ice dwarf planets."
+in size, are as "rock dwarf planets" and "ice dwarf planets,"

 - The Kuiper Belt is a